nolanlawson/dotjs-2016/readme.md

 ???

 "Get it on the iOS App Store."
-"Android version coming soon!"
+"Get it from Google Play."
+"Windows Phone version coming soon!"
+"Amazon Fire version coming soon!"

-People are rebuilding the same app over and over again, for different proprietary native platforms, instead of making the web their primary focus.
+Today, for many developers, native mobile platforms offer a compelling alternative to the web.
+The same apps that are primarily consumed via the web on desktop – social networks, email clients, news readers – are today largely consumed via native apps on mobile.

-This is the new threat to the web today.
+It turns out the web only really won on desktop.
+When mobile devices, and their accompanying app ecosystems, started to grow dominant, the web was largely unprepared.
+HTML5 wasn't enough.

 ---